top of page

 Does the subdivision have an annual assessment?

-To cover the costs of our streets, sidewalks, common area landscaping, snow removal and other sundry expenses an annual assessment is collected from all homeowners.
+Yes!
+To cover the expenses of the association an annual assessment is collected from all homeowners.
 Annual assessments are due March 1st of each year.
 Invoices will be sent out at least 30 days in advance.
 The amount of the assessment is voted on by the Board of Directors during budget discussions generally held in December and January.

 What are some of the expectations of homeowners within Pheasant View?